Cotalker/documentation/docs/documentation/admin/workflows/admin_workflow_required_survey.md

     ```$VALUE#answer|user```

-### _Required survey_ for modifying task states {#required-survey-for-modifying-task-states}
+## _procedural survey_ for modifying task states {#procedural-survey-for-modifying-task-states}

-Configuring a _required survey_ for when _users_ want to modify a _task's state_ is a little bit simpler than the previous case.
-Unlike the _required surveys_ used for creating _tasks_, it isn't necessary to add a bot or specify a routine to the _required survey_ when changing a task's state.
+Configuring a _procedural survey_ for when _users_ want to modify a _task's state_ is a little bit simpler than the previous case.
+Unlike the _procedural surveys_ used for creating _tasks_, it isn't necessary to add a bot or specify a routine to the _procedural survey_ when changing a task's state.

-This feature makes configuring the _required survey_ easier.
+This feature makes configuring the _procedural survey_ easier.
 In case an automatic response – like sending an email to the CEO –  is desired after changing the state of a task, a bot can be configured through the **Edit routine** button.

 :::info
 If a _routine_ is afterwards added, the automatic change of _state_ is disabled and must be then configured manually as a step in the routine.
 :::

-#### Step-by-step configuration: {#step-by-step-configuration-1}
+### Step-by-step configuration: {#step-by-step-configuration-1}
 *The following steps are provided as a general example guide.
 For full, in-depth explanations please refer to [Predefined Routines](/docs/documentation/automation/existing_routines).*